 Because not all strategies can be implemented at once and some specific actions may change as detailed action plans are developed, this Master Plan must be viewed as a living document, subject to changes and modifications over time.
-Obviously, the most important unknown variable is financial; therefore gathering sufficient resources to implement specific strategies will be important.
+Obviously, the most important unknown variable is financial; gathering sufficient resources to implement specific strategies.